• Coconut oil pulling is an ancient Indian folk remedy in which coconut oil is used to clean the oral cavity and reduce bacteria in the mouth.

 What is oil pulling?

 Oil pulling means using lipids such as sesame or coconut oil to cleanse the oral cavity.
-This has the aim of reducing the amount of bacteria in the mouth.
-Most organisms that live there have the structure of a single cell.
-Fats adhere to them and make bacteria easier to flush out.
+This aims to reduce the amount of bacteria in the mouth.
+Most organisms that live there are single-celled.
+Fats adhere to them, making bacteria easier to flush out.

 Coconut oil is considered the best choice, as it contains lauric acid.
-This is a natural antimicrobial agent, giving users the fastest results.
-It can also slow down the process of tooth decay formation.
+This is a natural antimicrobial agent that delivers the fastest results.
+It can also slow the progression of tooth decay.

 How does coconut oil improve your mouth’s condition?